Krich2022/sv-your-g/README.md

 Run node index.js in the comand line and input your parameters.
 Your file will be placed in the examples folder.

+Here is the link to the [video walkthrough](https://drive.google.com/file/d/1PApyNDhQBLvRctMdu6rH_DTmzQyyp1ux/view)

 ### Repository

 Link to Repository: `https://github.com/Krich2022/sv-your-g`